rogueleaderr/definitive_guide_to_django_deployment_2/README.md

 Anyway, we're going to use EC2 to set up the smallest possible host for our webserver and another one for our database.

 For this tutorial, you'll need an existing EC2 account.
-There are [many tutorials on setting up an account](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/get-set-up-for-amazon-ec2.html) so I'm not going to walk you through it.
+There are [many tutorials on setting up an account](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/get-set-up-for-amazon-ec2.html) so I'm not going to walk you through the account setup.

 Python has a very nice library called [boto](https://github.com/boto/boto) for administering AWS from within code.
 And another nice tool called [Fabric](http://docs.fabfile.org/en/1.7/) for creating